Italics represent cross-references within the list below.

 ARQC – Authorization Request Cryptogram.
 A cryptogram generated by the EMV application when it has determined that the transaction should be authorized online.
 Contains card and transaction data encrypted under the card’s unique DES key or, in a full EMV implementation, under a session key derived from the card’s unique key and the ATC.
 Aconite Technology's EMV Transaction Manager (ETM) supports ARQC validation and ARPC generation.
 See the ETM product page for more information.

-Asymmetric Cryptography – a means of encrypting information using pairs of keys, usually designated 'Public', which may be openly shared, and 'Private', which is kept secret by the key owner.
-Information encrypted with one of the pair – the Public Key – can be sent over an insecure connection but can only be decrypted by the recipient using the Private Key.
+Asymmetric Cryptography – a means of encrypting information using mathematically linked pairs of keys, usually designated 'Public', which may be openly shared, and 'Private', which is kept secret by the key owner.
+Information encrypted with one of the pair – the Public Key – can be sent over an insecure connection but can only be decrypted by the recipient using the corresponding Private Key.
 Also used in reverse for signing data to generate a Certificate to guarantee authenticity and, depending on what is signed, integrity.
-The RSA algorithm is used within EMV for ODA (Offline Data Authentication), a form of CAM (Card Authentication Method); see SDA, DDA and CDA below.
+The RSA asymmetric cryptography algorithm is used within EMV for ODA (Offline Data Authentication), a form of CAM (Card Authentication Method); see SDA, DDA and CDA below.

 ATC – Application Transaction Counter.
 A value held in the EMV application which is incremented each time the application initiates a transaction.
 Can be used to detect a cloned card, where the issuer host tracks its value.
 Also used in the derivation of session keys for CAM, Script MAC and script encipherment.
 Aconite Technology's EMV Transaction Manager (ETM) provides clone and replay detection based on ATC checking – see the ETM product page for more information.